Tvorobusheck/FastAPI-Vue-template/README.md

 - [x] Vitest for unit testing
 - [x] Vite-PWA for cross-platform support
 - [ ] Vuexy, CoreUI, or Vue Element Admin for pre-built themes
-- [ ] Vuetify or Element UI
+- [x] Element Plus support
 - [x] Generation of API client based on the OpenAPI specification from the backend

 ### Docker Support
 The project provides full Docker support for both backend and frontend.
 It includes:
 - [x] A `docker-compose` configuration for easy management of containers.
-TODO: add auto reload for backend and frontend
+With auto reload for backend and frontend.
 - [ ] The `docker-compose.prod.yml` for deploying all services, including the database, on a VPS.
-TODO: add auto restart
+TODO: add auto restart, Certbot service
-- [ ] Certbot service
 - [x] Separate `Dockerfile` for backend and frontend, optimized for production and development environments
 - [x] PostgreSQL service in docker-compose for database
 - [x] Adminer in docker-compose for PostgreSQL.
 TODO: add auto credentials from .env